yaya2devops/bachelor-guide/docs/intern.md

 ![BRANCH_INSIGHT](images/InternsAssets/summerintern.png)

-Below are the papers I made use of available for you in a click.
+Below are the papers I made use of, available for your usage in a click.

 | Papers                      | Description                                          |